 Most Affordable Neighborhoods in Greensboro, NC

-Some of the cheapest neighborhoods in Greensboro are O Henry Oaks, Hewitt Area, and Fairview Homes.
+Some of the cheapest neighborhoods in Greensboro are Hewitt Area, O Henry Oaks, and Highland Park.
 These neighborhoods offer some of the lowest rent prices in Greensboro, making them ideal for renters on a budget.
-As of February 26, 2025, the average rent in Greensboro is $1,127, which is 1.5% higher than last year.
+As of May 5, 2025, the average rent in Greensboro is $1,133, which is 0.9% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent